 Here’s a chance to check out the Tardis for Free in London!
 Well of course, it’s actually an old 1960’s style police box but a great photo opportunity for Dr Who fans.
 This police box can be found directly outside Earl’s Court tube station, (next to the newspaper stand) and is in pretty good nick considering all that time travelling.

-More unusual ideas for Quirky London On a Budget available too.
+More unusual ideas available at Quirky London On a Budget.